Orion-Grieco/act01/README.md

 - First, [install `pipx`](https://pypa.github.io/pipx/installation/)
 - Then, install `gatorgrade` with `pipx install gatorgrade` You might also want to install VsCode to help you edit code as text files.
-- Install `VSCode` or another editor that will come in handy when working with code in textfiles.
+- Install `VSCode` or another editor that will come in handy when working with code in text files.
 See [https://code.visualstudio.com/docs/setup/setup-overview](https://code.visualstudio.com/docs/setup/setup-overview) for details on installing this editor.

 ## Seeking Assistance